 After activating OUC, every access to an object (particularly access to a statistic) is recorded in the DBC table named DBC.ObjectUsage.

 The DBC.ObjectUsage and other relevant DBC tables provide valuable information for identifying unused statistics.

 When was OUC activated for the considered statistics?

 When were the statistics added?

-When were the statistics used the last time by the Optimizer (probably the most important question)?
+When were the Optimizer’s statistics used the last time (probably the most important question)?

-I showed you how to detect unused statistics, but what about the ones who are missing (Those statistics, the Optimizer would need to build its execution plan)?
+I showed how to detect unused statistics, but what about the missing statistics necessary for the Optimizer to create its execution strategy?